 All files must be received no later than 11:59:59 PM EST on the day of the close of the window.

-Attachment C: Proposal Fee Structure
+Attachment GB: Proposal Fee Structure

-All proposals, upgrade and greenfield solutions, submitted for consideration in any RTEP Proposal Window are subject to a Proposal Fee based on the following fee structure:
+All proposals, both upgrade and greenfield solutions, submitted for consideration in any RTEP Proposal Window are subject to a Proposal Fee.